daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

 ## Amazon Macie

-Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern maching to discover and protect your sensitive data in AWS.
+Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS.
 Macie helps identify and alert you to sensitive data, such as personally identifiable information (PII).

 ## AWS Secrets Manager